jadecobra/python_tdd_exercises/source/conventions.rst

 quotes
 *********************************************************************************

-Quotes represent strings_ and can be
+Quotes are for strings_ and can be

 * single